Phase transitions, anomalous baryon number violation and electroweak multiplet dark matter: Theory formalism

 Instead, we can use the multiplication of multiple Wigner-D matrices to represent the sphaleron matrix.
 For a general representation $J$ with matrix dimension $2J+1$, we can write the sphaleron matrix as

 with

 if we set $J=1/2$, we can restore the standard sphaleron matrix Eq.~\eqref{eq::Manton_Umatrix_fundamental}.
+The higher-dimensional form of $U_\text{sph}$ then follows directly from Eq.~(\ref{eq::general_u}) by replacing the SU(2) generators $T^i$ with their higher-dimensional counterparts.
+For example, for $J=1$, one obtains $U_\text{sph}$ by substituting the following expressions for the generators $T^2$ and $T^3$:

 With this kind of parametrization method it is relatively straightforward to calculate the 1-from, since the Euler parameters are linearly related to $\mu, \theta$ and $\phi$.
 The 1-form $F_a$ can then be calculated through

 Using this calculation method, we have verified explicitly that one obtains the same $F_a$ for $J=[1,3/2,2,5/2,3]$ under the $\text{SU}(2)$ generator representation \cite{GroupMath}.

 Now consider the construction of the monopole matrix for a general SU(2) multiplet.
 We start by multiplying the sphaleron matrix with $\mu=\frac{\pi}{2}$ by a ($\theta,\phi$)-independent matrix $U_R$: